The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Discussion and Limitations

 \subsection{Open Questions}

-\begin{enumerate}[leftmargin=*] \item Extension to a partially synchronous network model with message delays, redelivery, and reordering. \item Consistency guarantees under dynamic domain topologies (chains added/removed at runtime). \item Starvation freedom in an open system with dynamic request arrival. \item Formal refinement between the model and implementation code. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item Extension to a partially synchronous network model with message delays, redelivery, and reordering. \item Consistency guarantees under dynamic domain topologies (chains added/removed at runtime). \item Starvation freedom in an open system with dynamic request arrival. \item Formal refinement between the model and implementation code. \item A direction-of-reconciliation semantics: which record is authoritative when the recovery path must choose between disagreeing histories, beyond the terminal-faithfulness constraints established here. \end{enumerate}